baradev/bucket-list/README.md

 - **AWS AppSync**: Manages the GraphQL API, enabling efficient data queries and mutations.
 - **DynamoDB**: A NoSQL database used to store bucket list items, allowing for quick and scalable data access.
 - **S3 Bucket**: (To Do: Implement) Implementation of an S3 bucket for storing images associated with bucket list items, ensuring efficient storage and retrieval.

-### Authentication

-Amplify Authentication is used to manage user login and signup functionalities.
-It ensures secure access to the application.

-### GraphQL API

-AWS AppSync is utilized to create and manage the GraphQL API.
-The API schema defines the structure for the bucket list items and operations like create, read, and delete.

-### DynamoDB

-DynamoDB is used for data storage.
-It allows for high scalability and performance, handling all CRUD operations for the bucket list items.

 ---